 Pachacamac used to be one of the main religious centers on the Peruvian coast for pre-Incas cultures.
 It is only 30 km away from Lima and with easy access from the Panamericana Sur highway.

 On a day trip from Lima to Pachacamac, you can visit its intriguing religious compound built around 200 AD.
 It was one of the most important pilgrimage destinations in pre-Incas Peru.
 It is surrounded by pyramids dedicated to the sun and the moon, temples, and plazas.
 If you are a history fan, you’ll love learning about the Moche and Huari civilizations, its customs and way of life.

 After exploring the site, you can enjoy a nice meal in one of the charming country restaurants of Pachacamac.
 I can personally recommend you try La Gloria del Campo or Chaxras.
 They are both great options that serve delicious organic food and work under the concept of local sustainable development. – And the ‘malaya dorada’ is to die for, just saying.

-This day trip will need you to get up very early, but I promise you the experience is totally worth it!
+You will need to get up very early for this day trip from Lima, but I promise you the experience is totally worth it!
 It takes around 3 hours to get from Lima to Paracas, so hop on your car at 6 am to have a full-day visit.

-You will need to go first to the beach El Chaco and take a boat tour to Ballestas Islands.
-On your way to the islands, you will observe a mysterious figure known as “El Candelabro”.
+First, you have to go to the beach El Chaco and take a boat tour to Ballestas Islands.
+On your way to the islands, you will see a mysterious figure known as “El Candelabro”.
 There are many stories and theories behind its origin, but no one knows for sure who created it.